afunnydev/tinysociety/content/plans/2018-09-03-mobile-tiny-house-x-room-x-bathroom-137-sq-ft.md

 image: /img/mobile-tiny-house-exterior-1.jpg
 date: '2018-09-03'
 listing:
-  title: 'Mobile Tiny House | Not A Tent-Trailer, But A House'
+  title: 'Not A Tent-Trailer, But A House'
   description: >-
     Some might say that this tiny house looks like a sophisticated, almost luxurious tent-trailer, which wouldn't be completely false.
 Although this